-The Covid-19 pandemic has catalysed a renewed interest in this area.
 The disruption of the global supply chain has forced consumers towards more responsible and prosocial consumption that has much to do with nationalism and socio-economic impacts.
-For us, procurement policies have always been to nurture relationships with key suppliers and to create a corporate ecosystem infused with ESG considerations that are able to provide competitive edge in cost, delivery, quality, technology and human resources in order to maximise synergy, speed and efficiency with suppliers that enables sustainable growth
+For us, procurement policies have always been to nurture relationships with key suppliers and to create a corporate ecosystem infused with ESG considerations that are able to provide competitive edge in cost, delivery, quality, technology, and human resources in order to maximise synergy, speed and efficiency with suppliers that enables sustainable growth.

 The Group practices "Equal Employment Opportunity Policy" and subjects to ESG considerations protects potential vendors and recipient organisations from discrimination during the procurement process.
 Assessing suppliers helps manage environmental, human rights and other sustainability risks in the supply chain.
-Social and environmental risk assessments on potential and existing suppliers, especially those that are considered 'high risk', are conducted as part of the due diligence.
+Social and environmental risk assessments on potential and existing suppliers, especially those that are considered 'high risk,' are conducted as part of the due diligence.